Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 After constructing a model, the model can be configured.

 > [!NOTE]
-> Example code written here reproduces the model description from [Create Model from INI Formatted File](#create-a-model-from-ini-formatted-file) except that followings are different:
+> Example code written here reproduces the model description from [Create Model from INI Formatted File](#create-a-model-from-ini-formatted-file) except that following is different:
 > - Relative path is changed to dynamic app resource and data path.
 > - Model related properties that can only be set at compile or run phase.
 > - Demonstration about `ml_train_dataset_add_generator()`, which cannot be covered in the description file.